FranklinTrevor/nek_ci/docs/source/cases/channel.rst

   \vec{f} = - \nabla \nu \left(\nabla \vec{v} + \nabla \vec{v}^T \right)

-In this case, the solution field is :math:`\phi=\{u,v\}`.
-Tests are performed using a polynomial order of 7, while the reference error obtained in Sawtooth used a polynomial order of 5.
+Tests are performed using a polynomial order of 7 and two modes are tested.
 The CI mode 1 uses the original geometry, while the CI mode 2 rotates the geometry by :math:`45°`.
 Errors were computed at :math:`t=0.1`.
 Results for the error in the solution field using different polynomial orders are presented in :numref:`fig:channel1` and :numref:`fig:channel2` for each CI mode, respectively.